rosshadden/thesis/03-motivation.md

 This means that developers are able to employ the use of syntax and concepts from newer versions of JavaScript that are not necessarily implemented yet in many environments.

 Having direct access to a framework like `Cornerstone` as a laboratory put me in a convenient position for approaching some of the shortcomings discussed above.
-Not only could I experiment with implementing useful features, but I could also try them in large-scale applications to see how they may apply to such situations.
+Not only could I experiment with implementing useful features, but I could also try them in large-scale applications to see how well they may affect such situations.

-## NOTE: these should go in the /details section
-> Since the request latency itself is not easily controlled, the only sensible option is to limit the number of requests.
-> The process outlined above requires `n+1` `HTTP` requests to a web server, where `n` is the number of `AJAX` requests, and naturally `n+1` `HTTP` responses.
-> This means that there are `2n+2`
+This symbiotic relationship between `Cornerstone` and its features has served as another motivation of this study, as any gains in this territory would directly benefit the framework.